michaelchimento/logistic_regrets/intro_to_logistic_reg.md

 times.
 These are very precise birds\!

 Let’s use `rbinom()` to model 100 trials from a bird which never learns.
-Let’s say, it’s bird “a”, who is also in group “A”, meaning that it only has access to Feeder A. It just randomly chooses between Feeder A and Feeder B, never learning which is the right one, with p(Feeder\_A)=.5.
+It just randomly chooses between Feeder A and Feeder B, never learning which is the right one, with p(Feeder\_A)=.5.
 In the following output, 0 is a fail (visit to Feeder B), and 1 is a success (visit to Feeder A).

 ``` r
 correct = rbinom(100, 1, 0.5)